SPE Liability Waiver - please read

 Fairhaven Ministries: for Canadian and US pastors

 Fairhaven Ministries consists of 15 chalets and cottages and a lodge in the Blue Ridge Mountains of East Tennessee.
-Pastors and spouses are able to take sabbaticals at Fairhaven for a minimum of four weeks and a maximum of two months at a rate of $200 per week.
-For more information, visit www.fairhavenministries.net.
+Pastors and spouses are able to take sabbaticals at Fairhaven for a minimum of four weeks and a maximum of two months.
+For rates and additional information, visit www.fairhavenministries.net.

 Fairhaven also has a location in the Okanagan Valley of British Columbia near Vernon, BC.
 For more information visit www.fairhavenministries.org.

 Two and four bedroom cottages are situated on 250 wooded acres in the heart of West Virginia’s beautiful Mountain Lakes region.
 Pastors and their families are given discounted rates.
 For more information, visit www.faithmountain.org.